Sophie Cunningham reacts for the first time on accusation of an affair with Suns CEO Josh Bartelstein

 Ad

-While she's reportedly been making progress in her recovery, the team is erring on the side of caution as they look to make a run at a WNBA championship.
+While she's reportedly been making progress in her recovery, the team is erring on the side of caution as it looks to make a run at a WNBA championship.

 Phoenix Suns, Mercury, condemn lawsuit that referenced Sophie Cunningham and CEO Josh Bartelstein having an affair

-Prior to Sophie Cunningham releasing a statement speaking out against the allegations that she and Josh Bartelstein had an affair, the franchise released a statement condemning the lawsuit, and calling out Sheree Wright, one of the two attorneys representing Traylor, the man filing the suit.
+Before Sophie Cunningham denied the allegations that she and Josh Bartelstein had an affair, the franchise released a statement condemning the lawsuit.
+They also called out Sheree Wright, one of the two attorneys representing Traylor, the man filing the suit.

 Ad

-In it, the franchise points to Wright's record, and the violations she's reportedly been disciplined for over the years.
+The franchise pointed to Wright's record and the violations for which she's reportedly been disciplined for over the years.

 In a statement released via ESPN, a Suns spokesperson was quoted as saying: